 • Visiting Labo Parties at least three times per week — working with young Labo members, making presentations about life overseas, and encouraging their use of English.

-• Meeting with Labo Tutors and parents to discuss youth culture in Canada, the US, New Zealand and Australia.
+• Meeting with Labo Tutors and parents to discuss youth culture in Canada and the United States.

 • Attending College Mate (university students) meetings.

 • Working at Labo’s summer and winter camps.

 • Taking a leadership role during Labo’s winter and summer exchange programs.

 - Interns spend two months studying Japanese at Labo’s NIHONGO Institute in Tokyo.
 This time is also used for orientation to Labo, and training Interns on their job responsibilities and duties.

 - Successful completion of an Independent Study Project is a visa requirement for this program.
 Interns are allotted one day per week to work on their project, which must be about some aspect of traditional Japanese culture.
 A final presentation, demonstration, or paper is required before the Intern leaves Japan.

 Before coming to Japan, some Interns arrange to receive university credit for their independent study project.